Optimal projection to improve parametric importance sampling in high dimension: Numerical results on five test cases

-We remark as before that, when using $\hat \Sigma^*$, the accuracy quickly deteriorates as the dimension increases as shows the $84~\%$ coefficient of variation in dimension $n = 100$.
-In contrast, $\hat \Sigma^*_\dd$ leads to very accurate results, which remain close to optimal up to the same dimension $n = 100$.
-This behavior is to compare with the evolution of the relative KL divergence: whereas for $\hat \Sigma^*$, the relative error increases from $5.5$ to $16.4~\%$ as the dimension increases from $n = 30$ to~$100$,~$\hat \Sigma^*_\dd$ gives a partial KL divergence close to optimal, with a relative error less than~$1~\%$ in dimension $n = 100$.
+The numerical results of our simulations are presented in Table~\ref{table:parabol}.
+We remark as before that, when using $\hat \Sigma^*$, the accuracy quickly deteriorates as the dimension increases as shows the coefficient of variation of $84~\%$ in dimension $n = 100$.
+In contrast, $\Sigmatrois$ leads to very accurate results, which remain close to optimal up to the same dimension $n = 100$.
+This behavior is to compare with the evolution of the relative KL divergence: contrary to $\hat \Sigma^*$,~$\Sigmatrois$ gives a partial KL divergence close to optimal in dimension $n = 100$.
 This confirms that the KL divergence is indeed a good proxy to assess the relevance of an auxiliary density.

-It is also interesting to note that the direction~$\mm^*$ improves the situation compared to not projecting (column $\hat \Sigma^*_\mm$ compared to~$\hat \Sigma^*$), but using~$\hat \Sigma^*_\dd$ gives significantly better results, with for instance a coefficient of variation around~$3~\%$ for $\hat \Sigma^*_\dd$ and around $25~\%$ for $\hat \Sigma^*_\mm$ in dimension $n = 100$.
+It is also interesting to note that the direction~$\mm^*$ improves the situation compared to not projecting (column $\Sigmacinq$ compared to~$\hat \Sigma^*$), but using~$\Sigmatrois$ gives significantly better results, with for instance a coefficient of variation around~$3~\%$ for $\Sigmatrois$ and around $25~\%$ for $\Sigmacinq$ in dimension $n = 100$.
 Thus, this confirms our theoretical result that the $\dd^*_i$'s are good directions on which to project.

-Finally, we note that performing estimations of the projection directions instead of taking the true ones (column $\hat \Sigma^*_{\hat \dd}$ vs~$\hat \Sigma^*_\dd$) slightly degrades the situation, making the coefficient of variation increase from $3$ to~$7~\%$ in dimension $100$ for instance.
-However, the accuracy remains satisfactory as the dimension increases, as the coefficient of variation increases from $4~\%$ in dimension $n = 30$ to $7~\%$ in dimension $n = 100$.
+Finally, we notice that performing estimations of the projection directions instead of taking the true ones (columns $\Sigmaquatre$ vs~$\Sigmatrois$) slightly degrades the situation, making the coefficient of variation increase from $3$ to~$7~\%$ even if the accuracy remains satisfactory.
+The vMFN model is also not really adapted to this example as it gives results similar to $ \Sigmacinq$.
+Gaussian density family are more able to fit $g^*$ than vMFN parametric model in this test case.